Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Method

 \subsection{Motion-R1 Framework}

 Motion-R1 comprises two core components: a pre-trained motion tokenizer and an LLM equipped with action-oriented reasoning capabilities.
 The motion tokenizer discretizes continuous motion sequences into motion tokens and reconstructs them back into smooth, coherent trajectories.
-On the other hand, the LLM is designed to perform structured reasoning over natural language instructions, enabling it to decompose complex action descriptions into finer-grained, logically ordered sub-actions — what we refer to as a reasoning-based motion breakdown.
+Meanwhile, the LLM is designed to perform structured reasoning over natural language instructions, enabling it to decompose complex action descriptions into finer-grained and logically ordered sub-actions, a process we term decomposed CoT reasoning.
 Based on this structured interpretation, the model generates high-quality motion token sequences that faithfully reflect the intended behavior.

-As shown in Figure~\ref{fig:pipeline}, our framework consists of two training stages.
-In the first stage, we construct a motion-language dataset with CoT supervision~\cite{weicot2022} by prompting DeepSeek-R1~\cite{deepSeekR1IncentivizingReasoning2025}.
-This dataset, referred to as the MotionCoT Data Engine, enables cold-start supervised tuning of the LLM to produce structured reasoning process in the \texttt{<think>}, \texttt{<output>}, and \texttt{<Motion>} format.
+As shown in Figure~\ref{fig:pipeline}, our framework consists of two training stages. we employ the \textbf{Decomposed CoT Data Engine}, a novel automated pipeline for synthesizing high-quality, step-by-step reasoning data, which enables cold-start supervised tuning of the LLM to produce reasoning-augmented outputs in the \texttt{<think>}, \texttt{<output>}, and \texttt{<Motion>} format.
+By distilling the reasoning capabilities of LLMs into structured motion planning paths, this stage provides interpretable supervision and reduces reliance on costly manual annotation, enabling efficient and scalable pretraining of LLMs.

-In the second stage, we refine the LLM via reinforcement learning using GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical}.
-GRPO operates by sampling $G$ generations per prompt and ranking them within a group.
-For each sampled output, a set of task-specific rewards $R_n$ is computed, including format correctness, motion similarity, and semantic alignment.
-Based on these rankings, relative advantages $A_n$ are estimated to update the policy without requiring an explicit value function.
-These feedback signals guide the LLM to generate more accurate and realistic motion sequences conditioned on textual instructions.
+In the second stage, we refine the LLM via reinforcement learning using our proposed \textbf{RL Binding} strategy.
+Building on the GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical} framework, RL Binding streamlines optimization by embedding multi-modal alignment directly into the reward function, jointly evaluating embeded motion similarity with ground-truth trajectories and semantic consistency with textual descriptions.
+Unlike prior RL-based methods that rely on costly human annotations for preference models, RL Binding efficiently guides the model to generate motions that are both semantically faithful and motionally coherent.
+This design maintains simplicity and adaptability while enhancing precision, interpretability, and overall motion quality.

+By combining the Decomposed CoT Data Engine and RL Binding, Motion-R1 effectively captures temporal and causal structure while ensuring semantic fidelity and motion realism, providing a unified framework for coherent, interpretable, and high-quality motion generation without the need for costly human annotations.